 The process of buying a property in Spain usually runs as follows.
 First, the buyer makes an offer, usually through the seller’s estate agent.
 If this is accepted, then the buyer and seller sign a preliminary contract (contrato privado de compravento) and the buyer pays a deposit, typically 10% of the purchase price.

 The buyer then arranges any mortgage they require, although they should have already discussed their needs with the mortgage provider.
 The contract of sale (escritura de compravento) is usually signed in front of a notary, at which point the full sale price, taxes and other costs become due.

-The services of a notary are not legally required to complete the sale, but it is advisable and required by many mortgages.
+The services of a notary are not legally necessary to complete the sale.
+But it is advisable and required by many mortgages.